-Learn how to create food pins that stand out and get engagement on Pinterest!
+Learn how to create food pins/images that stand out and get engagement on Pinterest with these tips!

 For a long time now, food bloggers have been creating super long Pinterest graphics, usually comprised of 2-3 images and a text bar.
 The idea generated from a study conducted by Pinch of Yum which showed that long pins on average were getting 70% more repins than short pins.
 Naturally, every food blogger followed the video tutorial and created their own picture, colored text bar, picture graphics.